galahad1/githubAnalytic-agent/README.md

 `$ node src/index.html` to run the application

-This application is a small server that listen on port `7410`.
-The server is waiting a POST request with the organization you want to fetch data about and the repository where to store the data.
+This application is a small server that listen on port `7410` (if deployed locally).
+The server is waiting a GET request with the organization you want to fetch data about and the repository where to store the data.
 Here's an example:

 `localhost:7410/agent?organization=QubesOS&repository=githubAnalytic-agent`